hiPhive — High-order force constants for the masses#

-hiPhive is a tool for efficiently extracting high-order force constants from atomistic simulations, most commonly density functional theory calculations.
-A detailed description of the functionality provided as well as an extensive tutorial can be found in the user guide.
-Complete examples of using hiphive for force constants extraction can be found in the hiphive-examples repository. hiPhive is written in Python, which allows easy integration with countless first-principles codes and analysis tools accessible in Python, and allows for a simple and intuitive user interface.
+hiPhive (pronounced /haɪ faɪv/) is a tool for efficiently extracting interatomic force constants (FCs) from atomistic simulations, most commonly density functional theory calculations, including higher-order FCs in large and/or low-symmetry systems.
+It is written in Python, which allows easy integration with countless first-principles codes and analysis tools accessible in Python, and allows for a simple and intuitive user interface.
+The FCs enable one to compute a variety of thermodynamic properties, including, e.g., phonon dispersions, free energies, thermal conductivities or defect lineshapes.

 cs = ClusterSpace(ideal_cell, cutoffs=[6.0, 4.5])